NeetigyaShah/job_portal-master/README.md

 ## Getting Started

-1. Fork the [Job Portal Backend Spring Boot Project](https://github.com/bm9avan/job-portal-backend) and follow the instructions to set up and run the backend locally.
+1. follow the instructions to set up and run the backend locally.

 2. Clone this repository to your local machine: